kuanyingchou/kuanyingchou.github.com/_posts/2015-09-21-hackdisrupt.md

 ![start](https://dl.dropboxusercontent.com/u/31448207/imgs/IMG_20150919_133949.jpg)

-I met my teammate, Devin and Jesse, while waiting for the event to start.
+I met my teammates, Devin and Jesse, while waiting for the event to start.
 They are only in 10th grade and Devin had already attended 8 hackathons!
 They got these nerd glasses from one of the sponsors:

 ![teammates2](https://dl.dropboxusercontent.com/u/31448207/imgs/IMG_20150919_143146.jpg)